bmschmidt/static_course_CMS/README.md

-Course Management
+Truly Static Course Management System
 =================

-This is a set of templates for maintaining course files in Markdown and Pandoc and exporting them (as needed) to HTML for a website.
+This is a set of scripts and templates for maintaining course files in Markdown and Pandoc and exporting them (as needed) to HTML for a website.
 I

 The basic workflow is: